 The ACHS Clinical Indicator Program (CIP) was established in 1989 to facilitate consistent measurement of clinical care for ACHS members.
-With more than 800 participating healthcare organisations submitting data to over 300 clinical indicators (CI) across 20 specialty medical disciplines, it currently provides the world’s largest dedicated CI data collection and reporting service.
+With nearly 660 participating healthcare organisations submitting data to over 300 clinical indicators (CI) across 21 specialty medical disciplines, it currently provides the world’s largest dedicated CI data collection and reporting service.

 For a condensed summary of what the Clinical Indicator Program offers, click here.